Machine Shop co.: Toon Workshop

 The company collaborated with Japanese audio manufacturer Fostex and toy conglomerate Good Smile to develop new audio device brand platform.
 It advised on industrial design of headphone product and conducted US market competitive analysis of audio landscape analysis.
 They developed go-to-market strategy.

 Power the World

 Power the World is an organization founded by Linkin Park.
 The goal of the company was to create awareness for Linkin Park's clean energy initiative in partnership with the United Nations Foundation.
 They designed new website to effectively communicate Power The World's mission.
 It also created cohesion among all social media assets.
 It again coordinated production of Power the World video commercial, "The Story of Imani" which got 51k+ YouTube Views.

 LP Recharge

 LP Recharge is a Facebook game created by Kuuluu Interactive Entertainment. the goal of the company in distribution of game was to drive awareness and gameplay of LP RECHARGE Facebook game, released in line with the launch of the single A Light That Never Comes, Linkin Park's collaboration with Steve Aoki.
-The game was highly engaged social media platforms: